 Notes

-1 This is a compilation of the Carnarvon Irrigation District By-laws 1962 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 2 October 2009 of the Carnarvon Irrigation District By-laws 1962 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table